neilhpatel/CodeATale/README.md

    * Open Google Chrome and download the [“Web Server for Chrome” Extension](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en).
 After installation, click Launch app.
 Click Choose Folder and navigate to CodeATale/root and select the frontend folder.
 You should see “Current: /frontend” on the extension page.
 Now, click on the Web Server URL link and click on public/ and html/ and the application will open.

 ### 5. Troubleshooting
-1. I am getting a "No module named docx2txt", "No module named pydub", or "No module named firebase_admin" error when running a python file.
+1. I am getting a `No module named docx2txt`, `No module named pydub`, or `No module named firebase_admin` error when running a python file.
    * Install the necessary dependencies using the pip install command listed above.
-2. I am trying to run DefParser.py, DefParser2.py, DefParser3.py, or DefParser4.py but am getting the error “No such file or directory … /ServiceAccountKey.json”.
+2. I am trying to run DefParser.py, DefParser2.py, DefParser3.py, or DefParser4.py but am getting the error `No such file or directory …/ServiceAccountKey.json`.
    * You need to place the file ServiceAccountKey.json inside the CodeATale/root/backend/src folder.
 3. I am on the reading screen but none of the words are being highlighted.
    * This likely means the daily limit of reads/writes for Firebase has been exceeded.
 You need to either wait until the limit is reset around midnight Pacific time or upgrade your plan to allow more reads/writes to the database.
 4. I am trying to use option 2 to run the application, but the reading screen is blank.
-   * You likely selected the incorrect folder instead of the folder titled "frontend".
+   * You likely selected the incorrect folder instead of the folder titled `frontend`.
 5. I am opening index.html directly from my file directory but the application is blank except for the text "Choose a Chapter and Start Reading"
    * Unfortunately, this application does not support direct opening of index.html and requires an equivalent of a live server as mentioned in step 4 of the Installation Guide.

+### 6. Database Information
+**Project Name:** Junior Design

+**Project ID:** junior-design-178a

+**Plan:** Spark Plan - This plan requires $0 a month.
+It has usage quotas for Database, Firestore, Storage, Functions, Phone Auth, Hosting, & Test Lab.
+We recommend upgrading to the Blaze plan for optimal use to eliminate any bugs caused from reaching such quotas; however the Blaze plan will have a pay as you go pricing model.
+For more information [go to the website](https://firebase.google.com/pricing?authuser=0&hl=en).

+#### Resources Used:
+***Firestore Database:*** <br>
+This database largely contains information pertaining to users and individual words from the story.
+The database organizes information by collections, which contain documents, which store specific information.

+  *Data Structure:*
+  One collection is called `Users`.
+All of the documents within this collection are distinct usernames (ex: “mt110”, “neil”).
+Information is included as follows, on a document by document basis:
+  * bookMarkList
+  * chapterProgress
+  * pagesViewed
+  * queue

+  There are 26 other collections, each labeled with one lowercase letter in the alphabet (“a”, “b”, “c”, …. “z”).
+Each of these collections includes numerous documents labeled with distinct words that begin with the collection letter.
+For example, “aback” and “abandon” are documents within the “a” collection.
+Information is included as follows, on a document by document basis:
+  * block_from_quiz (str) - contains all the words that should be excluded as quiz answer options for the quiz of the word (see document label)
+  * definition (str) - definition of the word (see document label)
+  * derivative_words (list) - list of derivative words (str) of the word (see document label)
+  * is_child_word (bool) - describes if the word (see document label)
+  * is_sight_word (bool) - describes if the word (see document label) is a sight word
+  * parent_word (bool) - describes if the word (see document label) is a parent word

+  Note that all information across these collections, documents, and specific information is lower-case.
+Child words refer to words that are derivatives of another word.
+Parent words refer to words that have derivative words.
+Sight words refer to words that are simple enough such that the user requires no highlight/quiz feature in the application.

+Consult [this link](https://firebase.google.com/docs/firestore?hl=en&authuser=1) for instructions on how to properly read and write from this database.

+***Storage:*** <br>
+This database stores audio files on a page by page basis, organized by chapter.

+  *Data Structure:*
+  * Folders listed in “Chapter {Number}/” format where {Number} gets replaced by the target chapter number
+  * Within the folder, audio files are listed in “Chapter{Number}_Page{Number}.mp3” format where the first {Number} is the target chapter number and the second {Number} is the target page number

+  *Note that all pages do not have audio yet.*

+Consult [this link](https://firebase.google.com/docs/storage/web/start?hl=en&authuser=1) for instructions on how to properly read and write from this database.

 ## Release Notes